 Argos sign head coach Milanovich contract extension

-Toronto Argonauts new head coach Scott Milanovich attends a press conference to announce his appointment, in Toronto on Thursday December 1, 2011.
-The Argos have signed Milanovich to a new contract extension.
-THE CANADIAN PRESS/ Chris Young
+Toronto Argonauts new head coach Scott Milanovich attends a press conference in Toronto on Thursday, Dec.
+1, 2011.
+(The Canadian Press/ Chris Young)

 Published Thursday, November 8, 2012 2:11PM EST